When God provides, He does it through cups of coffee. He does it through phone calls. He does it through university Facebook groups.

 After scouring the Internet for housing, my best friend shared a post from my prior university’s Facebook page.
 Someone needed a roommate.
 The apartment was nice, rent was a bit pricey, but God’s doing was written all over it.

 Lastly, I needed to find a job.
 I was still working at Camp Tadmor as “after-summer crew,” so my time searching for a job and going to interviews was limited to the weekend.
 I applied to coffee shops, restaurants, grocery stores, department stores… Business after business either didn’t respond to me or was not hiring.
 Just two weeks before I moved into my new apartment, I printed out applications and my resume to hand out to a local, drive-thru coffee chain.
 I went to every stand in my city and followed up the next day with each one of them.
 By the grace of God, two of them asked me to come in for a working interview and the rest was history.
 The photo featured for this blog post is from the day I was hired as a barista there.
-After sitting with the regional manager of my new workplace, she bought me a drink, and the girl who made it wrote “welcome to the family” on the lid.
-At that moment, my heart was mended and my spirit restored.
+After sitting with the regional manager of my new workplace, she bought me a drink, and the girl who made it wrote on the lid: “Welcome to the family.”
+I asked so many questions and God provided every answer.
+My heart was mended and my hope restored.

 I have always been a worrier.
 Before this experience, my fear would often hinder God’s ministry.
 It would smother me in what-ifs and worst-case scenarios.
 But God radically changed my heart during this season.
 He told me my new name.
 Not “fearful” but free.
 I have walked in that new name every day since this life-changing experience.
 My fear does hold me back – it opens up my heart to push harder and to be brave, all for the glory of God.